verisimilitude20201/system-design/Rate_Limiter/design_a_rate_limiter.md

 ## The Problem Definition
 1. A popular web service experiences a traffic spike.
 2. Malicious client that tries to DDoS our service.
 One client uses exhorbitant amount of resources of our service due to which other clients start facing a high latency or higher rate of failed requests
+3. Imagine you have a service that gives weather forecasts, machine learning algorithms or stock prices and you need to give access to developers on test them out on a trial basis before they purchase a full subscription
+4. Few more scenarious
+  - User experience: Avoid few users from bombarding your service with requests affecting other user's experience
+  - Security: Avoid DDoS
+  - Reduce operational cost

 ## Clarification Questions
 1. Can we auto-scale to handle the high load?